possibilities/meteor-client-sessions/README.md

 ## Security recommendations

-If you're implementing authentication on top of `meteor-client-sessions` [OWASP](https://www.owasp.org) has 'cheat sheets' that are a great resource and jumping off point for security best practices.
+If you're implementing authentication on top of `meteor-client-sessions` [OWASP](https://www.owasp.org) has 'cheat sheets' that are a great resource and jumping off point for learning about security best practices.
 See the references section below.
 Some things that `meteor-client-sessions` can help with but doesn't (can't¿) enforce:

 1. Do everything over HTTPS!
 If you do we set the `secure` attribute on your cookies.